Jonas-Luetolf/Todo-List/README.md

 - python3.10

 ## Commands
-- show The command shows the selected List.
+- **show** The command shows the selected List.
 If the list does not exist, it will be created.
-- add If the selected list exists it will add the task, else it will create the list and add the task to this list.
+- **add-task** If the selected list exists it will add the task, else it will create the list and add the task to this list.

 ## Flags
 - --list/-l ```list name``` (required for show and add-task) selects the list